 Daniel: Yeah.
 We’ve been in bands together since we were like 12.

-Harry: Dan used to play guitar for Irie Method back in the day.
+Harry: Dan used to play the guitar for Irie Method back in the day.
 Now Joe’s here too.
 I think we met through Mike “Tennessee” Willis’ nights at Whistle Trago.

 What are you currently working on and what are your plans for the upcoming year?